gnudatalanguage/gdl/README.md

   by providing enhancements and extensions of the README files, diagnostic messages, etc.

 Among the major challenges GDL development is facing there are:
-- [enhancing test coverage](https://codecov.io/github/gnudatalanguage/gdl?branch=master) by writting test programs in GDL
+- [enhancing test coverage](https://codecov.io/github/gnudatalanguage/gdl?branch=master) by writing test programs in GDL
 - coming up with a viable workflow for developing and maintaining GDL reference docs and examples (using the [Jupyter kernel](https://github.com/gnudatalanguage/idl_kernel)?)
 - bringing in into the team the needed know-how to address the [backlog of ANTLR-related issues](https://github.com/gnudatalanguage/gdl/labels/antlr)
-- incresing presence within and interoperability with the Python ecosystem (including adding support for Python 3 - calling GDL from Python 2 and calling Python 2 from GDL is already implemented!)
+- increasing presence within and interoperability with the Python ecosystem (including adding support for Python 3 - calling GDL from Python 2 and calling Python 2 from GDL is already implemented!)
 Help welcome!

 Information resources